MichalKarbownik/falcon-docs/docs/falcon-client/state-management.md

 );
 ```

 The `Query` component subscribes to the data through an observable.
 The result is first checked in the Apollo Client cache.
-If the result isn't in the cache it will make a request to the server.
-When the data is received from the server it will be stored in the cache.
+If the result isn't in the cache, it will make a request to the server.
+When the data is received from the server, it will be stored in the cache.

 If you need near real-time data you can read more about that in the [Apollo documentation](https://www.apollographql.com/docs/react/v2.5/essentials/queries/#polling-and-refetching).